CLASS of 2026 COURSE SELECTION INFO

-Freshman will be able to log into PowerSchool from January 13th to February 4th to complete 2022 – 2023 course selections online.
+Freshman will be able to log into PowerSchool beginning on December 6th to complete 2023 – 2024 course selections online.
 In order to do so, you must have your PowerSchool login.
 If you do not, please contact the technology department at 784-4441 x 1201.

 **Make sure your parent or guardian has completed the required yearly information update on their account prior to picking your classes.